jonasberlinma/ci-demo/README.md

 So, the point of the exercise is more about studying the build and deployment process rather than the deployed service or machine learning.

 ## Prequisites to run it:
+  * A Git repository that you can mess around with.
+You may just want to clone this one
   * A running docker machine
   * A Jenkins instance.
-You can use the image "docker pull jonasberlin/my-jenkins"
+You can use the image "docker pull jonasberlin/my-jenkins" or yor favorite one
   * A functioning Kubernetes cluster (either minikube or your favorite)
   * An image repository for docker images.
 You can use Docker Hub or a private one